microsoft/vcpkg/docs/about/faq.md

 ## I can't use user-wide integration.
 Can I use a per-project integration?

 Yes.
+A NuGet package suitable for per-project use can be generated via either the `vcpkg integrate project` command (lightweight linking) or the `vcpkg export --nuget` command (shrinkwrapped).

-The Visual Studio integration is actually enabled by the `<vcpkg_root>\scripts\buildsystems\msbuild\vcpkg.targets` file.
-So all you need is to import it in your .vcxproj file, replacing `<vcpkg_root>` with the path where you installed vcpkg:
+A lower level mechanism to achieve the same as the `vcpkg integrate project` NuGet package is via the `<vcpkg_root>\scripts\buildsystems\msbuild\vcpkg.targets` file.
+All you need is to import it in your .vcxproj file, replacing `<vcpkg_root>` with the path where you installed vcpkg:

 ```
 <Import Project="<vcpkg_root>\scripts\buildsystems\msbuild\vcpkg.targets" />